 This momentary switch activates the lift which opens and closes the raisable electronics box at the helm.
-A circuit breaker located above this switch provides over-current protection for this circuit.

 • Hardtop Lights

 This momentary switch activates the multi-colored recessed downlights.
 Depressing the switch one time turns the lights on.
 Subsequent pressing of the switch will cycle the lights through the colors.
 Press and hold for 3 seconds to turn lights off.